-The following sections will offer you with information related to preparing to assemble and install the 5.6m ESA, such as recommended tools (Section 1.1) and foundation preparation (Section 1.3).
+This chapter details information related to preparing to assemble and install the 8.1M ESA, such as recommended tools (Section 1.1) and foundation preparation (Section 1.3).
 The details of the A-325 tensioning procedure required for the tightening of all A-325 hardware will also be explained (Section 1.2).

-1.1 Recommended Tools
+1.1.
+RECOMMENDED TOOLS